-"Any candidate who has been absent from the University for a prolonged period during the year for any reason other than illness or whose attendance at prescribed lectures, classes, practical classes, tutorial or clinical instructions has been unsatisfactory or who has failed to submit essays or other exercises set by his teachers may be debarred by the relevant Academic Board, on recommendation of the relevant Faculty Board, from taking any University examinations".5 - 12.4.4 An undergraduate coursework accountability statement is to be attached by students registered for undergraduate courses in the Faculty of Social Sciences, to the front of any document submitted as a component of coursework save that when coursework consists of an invigilated examination, no accountability statement is required.
+Students with unsatisfactory class attendance [who have been absent from the University for a prolonged period during the teaching of a particular course year for any reason other than illness] or who have failed to submit any assessments set by his/her Examiner, are subject to debarment by the relevant Academic Board, on the recommendation of the relevant Faculty Board, from taking any University examination.
+Procedures to be used to measure attendance and assessments shall be prescribed by the Faculty."5 - 12.4.4 An undergraduate coursework accountability statement is to be attached by students registered for undergraduate courses in the Faculty of Social Sciences, to the front of any document submitted as a component of coursework save that when coursework consists of an invigilated examination, no accountability statement is required.
 Where the submission is entirely in electronic form, the student shall make an equivalent declaration electronically.
 (See undergraduate coursework accountability statement -Appendix 2)